samjulien/blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 .list-group-item p:last-child {
   margin-bottom: 0;
 }
-.card-block.lead {
-  margin-bottom: 0;
-}
 ```

-Our RSVP tab component should now look like this in the browser:
+Our RSVP tab component should now look something like this in the browser:

 ![Angular MEAN app RSVP component](https://cdn.auth0.com/blog/mean-series/event-rsvp-noForm.jpg)